 Calculated using a fully automated washing machine (8 kg capacity), 4 kg of clothing, and 47 L of water.
 Two rinse cycles: 130 L of water and 67 Wh of electricity used.
 Single rinse cycle: 102 L of water and 52 Wh of electricity used.
 Our conventional liquid detergents indexed as 100.

-Refillable products and replaceable parts are helping to reduce waste and product packaging.
+Refillable products and replaceable parts are helping to reduce waste and plastic product packaging.

 Over the years, customers have grown more and more accustomed to using eco-friendly products.

-Kao currently has 289 refillable products and replaceable parts on the market.*
+Kao currently has 295 refillable products and replaceable parts on the market, representing roughly 80% of our product lineup in Japan.*

-Kao is working to ensure that all stages of the product cycle are environmentally friendly, delivering even more products to consumers, like Ultra Attack Neo.
+Kao is working to ensure that all stages of the product life cycle are environmentally friendly, and will keep delivering products like Attack ZERO to consumers.

 Kao will continue to pursue everything the Eco Way!